Palmyra New York Temple

-The Palmyra New York Temple is the 77th operating temple of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+The Palmyra New York Temple is the 77th operating temple of the Church of Jesus Christ of Latter-day Saints.
 The intent to build the temple was announced on February 9, 1999.
 It was the first temple built in New York.

 The temple site, atop a wooded hill in western New York, is in an area prominent in the early history of the Latter Day Saint movement.
 Nearby is the grove of trees known as the Sacred Grove where the church's founder and first president, Joseph Smith, said he saw God the Father and Jesus Christ, an event known as the First Vision.
 The temple grounds, on the border between the towns of Manchester and Palmyra, are also on the grounds of the original Smith Family Farm.
 The church was organized thirty miles away in Fayette, New York in 1830.

 The temple has a single spire topped with a statue of the angel Moroni.
 The temple was designed by Dave A. Richards and church architectural services, using a classic modern style.
 A groundbreaking ceremony, to signify the beginning of construction, was held on May 25, 1999, conducted by church president Gordon B. Hinckley.

 History

 The temple was announced by the First Presidency in a letter to local church leaders on February 9, 1999.
 The site was selected due to its significance to the church.
 At the groundbreaking ceremony, held May 25, 1999, Hinckley commented on the area's rich history, saying that it was in that locale that the church truly began to grow.
 Hinckley also marveled at how much the church had grown since its founding in 1830.

 Local reaction to the new temple was positive and more than 30,700 visitors toured it before it was dedication.
 The temple serves about 18,000 church members within seven stakes.
 The temple was dedicated by Hinckley on April 6, 2000, the 170th anniversary of the church' organization.
 About 1,200 members attended the dedicatory sessions inside the temple, while nearly 1.5 million members viewed the broadcast of the services throughout the United States and Canada.

 The temple has a total of 10700 sqft, two ordinance rooms, and two sealing rooms.
 The exterior is white marble.
-Forty art glass windows inside the temple depict local events in LDS Church history.
+Forty art glass windows inside the temple depict local events in the church's history.
 A gold statue of the angel Moroni tops the single spire.
 Ornate carved cherry wood railings, wainscoting, and moldings line the halls, along with hand-sculpted carpeting.

 In 2020, like all others in the church, the Palmyra New York Temple was closed in response to the COVID-19 pandemic.